 Suppose we are writing code to develop a software.
 For tracking and debugging our code, we generally write “system.out.println(“Your message”); “ .
 So, we will write system.out.println(“Your message”); statement as much as we need.
 Let’s say we have written 100 lines of this statement.

-Now think, release of first version of our project has been submitted to our client.
+Now think, the release of the first version of our project has been submitted to our client.
 We cannot see these “system.out.println(“Your message”); ” statements’ messages at the run time.
 So there is no chance of tracking our software run with “system.out.println(“Your message”);”.
-Again before deploying the software in client machine, we have to remove all the statement from the code one by one.
-It’s time consuming.
+Again before deploying the software in the client machine, we have to remove all the statements from the code one by one.
+It’s time-consuming.

 Now imagine, after some period your client come to and say that they want another functionality at their software.
 So, again you have to put all the “system.out.println(“Your message”);” statements you previously deleted.
 For doing this, you need to find the exact location in code where this statement should be placed.
 This is also too much time consuming.
 Besides this, additional code for additional features will also have additional line of this statement.
 And again we have to remove these statements one by one before releasing the Version 2 of the software.

-Here Log4j comes with a feature like these and have other features too.
-We can write statement like “system.out.println(“Your message”);” , we call log.
+Here Log4j comes with a feature like these and has other features too.
+We can write statements like “system.out.println(“Your message”);”, we call log.
 We can write these logs into a file, database, etc at the running time as well.
 We can set log level(total 7 different types) like info, error, warn, debug, fatal, trace according to the code structure and message we want to show.

 The best use of log4j is that it can save logs in a file or database.
-So at the time of running our software at client machine, if it generate any problem then we can just collect the log file and find out the problem.
-This means, we can track our code even at running time.
+So at the time of running our software at the client machine, if it generates any problem then we can just collect the log file and find out the problem.
+This means we can track our code even at the running time.

 to be continued…..